The Drive to ZeroTM Pledge

 We recognize the significant impact caused by transportation-related climate and criteria emissions in our global cities and urban regions;

 We understand both the urgency and the realities of transforming the medium- and heavy-duty vehicle market to improve air quality and reduce greenhouse gases;

-We appreciate that given the state of the technology, how vehicles are used and operate, and economic factors, that zero emission technology can be commercially viable sooner in certain applications than others;
+We appreciate that given the state of the technology, how vehicles are used and operate, and economic factors, that zero emission1 technology can be commercially viable sooner in certain applications than others;

 We see the benefit of working together globally to make zero emission medium- and heavy-duty vehicles successful by focusing in those applications that have the most near-term potential;

 We believe these early applications, which we refer to as “beachheads”2, are global in nature and not unique to any single country or region;

 We see the potential that by working together globally, and making these targeted segments successful that there will be substantial benefits in terms of economies of scale and supply chain development, that the technology will then have a stronger chance of succeeding in the entire commercial vehicle market in a time frame that is relevant to the goals set forth in the 2015 global “Paris Agreement”;

 We want to work together to make these early segments of the commercial vehicle industry succeed in key geographic regions and nations including China, India, Japan, Mexico, Canada, the United States, and Europe;

 We understand that for a transformation of the commercial vehicle market to occur there will need to be active leadership and participation from both government and industry;